Low maintenance but high on aesthetic impact, succulents are the perfect houseplant to hang in your home.

 As the name suggests, this exotic succulent bears a striking resemblance to a seething den of snakes, much like those found on the head of Greek mythological creature Medusa.
 Fortunately, looking at this little beauty won’t turn you to stone, so you can take your time in feasting your eyes upon its strange splendour.
 When hanging from the ceiling, the head-height position of Medusa head makes it all the more impactful.

-They’re a thirstier type of succulents than most of their counterparts, so be sure to water them regularly.
-They also need six hours of sun per day to reach their full potential, but they can become stressed if they receive too much UV radiation.
+They’re a thirstier type of succulent than most of their counterparts, so be sure to water them regularly.
+They also need six hours of sun per day to reach their full potential, but they can become stressed if they receive too much UV light.
 However, as a succulent, they’re still pretty resilient if either light or water is taken away from them for a few days and should bounce back well.